What Is a Base Layer Shirt?

 In warmer conditions, wearing only a sleeveless top wicks sweat and keeps you cool.

-Examples of ideal mid layers that provide adequate insulation include fleece jackets, merino wool sweaters, or mid-weight pants.
+Examples of ideal midlayers that provide adequate insulation include fleece jackets, merino wool jumpers and mid-weight trousers.

 3.Finish With a Shell (or Outer) Layer